Bull City Press Editors’ Selection from Frost Place Chapbook Competition

 —Nick Flynn, author of My Feelings

-“‘Hope is anything/ that travels in big leaps,’ writes Chloe Honum.
-Her singular chapbook leads us down the fluorescent corridors of mental hospitals, adding grace notes to the world Lowell memorialized.
-For quite some time it has felt like mental house poems left us with only Sexton putting on her fur coat in her closed garage with the car turned on.
-Yet here, hope lunges at us, as if Dickinson had decided to pole-vault out of her window.
+“‘Hope is anything / that travels in big leaps,’ writes Chloe Honum.
+[In] Her singular chapbook… hope lunges at us, as if Dickinson had decided to pole-vault out of her window.
 Honum takes a big leap.
 What pleasure to witness.”

 —Spencer Reece, author of The Road to Emmaus